Secrets of Selecting Summer Melons (and Marketing Strategies…)

 So if a marketer or copywriter tells you “Well I can’t make promises…” don’t fret!

-And why they think they will work for YOUR product, customer base, industry, business, etc.
+You want to know why what they do will work specifically YOUR product, customer base, industry, business, etc.

 If their answers check out, then just like picking watermelons, there is a good chance you’ll get some sweet results! .